 US Student Loans

 Plymouth University has been re-certified by the US Department of Education as a foreign school.
 Students in masters and doctoral programs are now able to apply for The Smart Option Student Loan®, a private student loan, through Sallie Mae International.
 Students can choose one or two year loans, but can only apply one time.
 Use school code: 023521.
 Enter May 1 as semester start date on application.
 Allow 1-2 months to complete the entire process.
 Plymouth University will certify the loan but all other matters related to the application is strictly between the applicant and Sallie Mae.
-FAFSA and other Title-IV loans are not an option for this UK validated program.
+FAFSA and other Title-IV loans are not an option for this UK accredited program.
 We strongly encourage accepted applicants to seek out both loan and grant funding as soon as possible financial aid can often be a lengthy process.

 Canadian Student Loans